Physically Interpretable World Models via Weakly Supervised Representation Learning

 \subsection{Training Procedure}

-PIWM is not trained end-to-end for all variants.
-Intrinsic and models are trained in two and three stages: the vision autoencoder is trained first and then frozen; the physical encoder–decoder is trained next and then frozen (only for extrinsic one); finally, the dynamics model is trained with both encoders fixed.
-Algorithm~\ref{alg:piwm} illustrates the unified forward pass, while the actual optimization for extrinsic models follows this staged schedule.
-Algorithm~\ref{alg:piwm} therefore describes a conceptual per-timestep update, while the actual optimization is performed using this staged schedule.
-Algorithm~\ref{alg:piwm} summarizes our unified training framework for PIWM, which integrates the learning of interpretable representations with dynamics modeling.
-The training operates on a dataset consisting of $N$ trajectories, where each trajectory contains $M$ time steps of observations $y$, actions $a$, and weak supervision samples $\Xi$.
-The model parameters $w$ are optimized using mini-batch gradient descent with batch size $B$ and learning rate $\eta$ over $n_{\text{epochs}}$ epochs.
+\looseness=-1 PIWM is not trained end-to-end for all variants.
+Intrinsic and models are trained in two and three stages: the vision autoencoder is trained first and then frozen; the physical encoder-decoder is trained next and then frozen (only for the extrinsic one); finally, the dynamics model is trained with both encoders fixed.
+Algorithm~\ref{alg:piwm} summarizes the staged training procedure.
+The total loss combines $\mathcal{L}_{\text{rec}}$, $\mathcal{L}_{\text{interp}}$, $\mathcal{L}_{\text{dyn}}$, and $\mathcal{L}_{\text{reg}}$; only the relevant components are active in each stage.